New Grad RN Residency Program

 - Graduates from online nursing programs are not accepted.

-- Two (2) signed reference letters from the School of Nursing Clinical Faculty and/or Preceptor on a school and/or hospital letterhead.
+- Two reference letters signed either “wet” signature or electronic from the School of Nursing Clinical Faculty and /or Preceptor.

 - Most recent unofficial transcripts.

-- Willingness to commit to a one-year Residency Program without interruption for a (minimum of 18 weeks).
+- Willingness to commit to the Residency Program without interruption for a (minimum of 18 weeks).

 2019 Important Dates and Deadlines -- dates will be finalized shortly.